andrewkroh/dns-made-easy-updater/README.md

 See http://oldcp.dnsmadeeasy.com/enterprisedns/ddnstechspec.html for information on the communication specification.

-The utilities can used behind NAT because they determine your public IP address using a "reflector" hosted by DNS Made Easy.
+The utilities can be used behind NAT because they determine your public IP address using a "reflector" hosted by DNS Made Easy.
 The utilities call out to the "reflector" which simply echos back the IP address from which your request originated.
 That address is then used in the subsequent DDNS update.